-Sadly there is always going to be some Board members or Administrators who don’t automatically see the value in you or your program, and who will be putting the library at the top of the list for budget and staff cuts whenever cuts become necessary.
+Sadly, Librarians will often encounter some Board members or Administrators who don’t automatically see the value in you or your program, and who will be putting the library at the top of the list for budget and staff cuts whenever cuts become necessary.
 The only possible way to fight back against this is to consistently be loud with your advocacy and marketing.
 Be constantly reminding your community of the library’s value and what it has been doing that has been positively impacting students.
 The library should be the heart of the school, and the librarian is the brain that keeps the heart beating.
 But no one is going to know or accept that without seeing proof.
-Lots and lots of proof, all the time, constantly shoved in everyone’s face.
 And if they don’t know how important the library is, how much work the librarian does, and how that work impacts student’s lives and learning — well then they simply won’t see why the library needs proper funding, support, and staffing.
 They will not understand these things unless you are blatantly telling them.
 Just remember the cheerleader’s motto: “Be Aggressive, Be Be Aggressive!”

 Make it a Priority